Alex & Sinéad’s wedding & reception

 The wedding reception was a gorgeous village hall in Cottered which was beautifully decorated with handmade table settings, fresh flowers and lights.
 Three long rows of tables really gave the venue an intimate quality, and allowed guests from both sets of families to mingle and get to know each other.

 Before the evening started, I was able to take advantage of the lovely grounds by capturing guests enjoying the weather with cold drinks as well as family portraits.
 Speeches started with Sinéad’s dad, Jim.
 One particular comment made everyone cry with laughter, even myself.
 It might be too much to add it on here so if you want, you can ask me later… Once speeches were concluded, it was time for the first dance followed by céilî, a traditional irish dance.

 As a Hertfordshire wedding photographer, there were so many standout moments to this wedding.
 It was an absolute pleasure documenting all that happened as well as working with such a chilled out couple in Alex & Sinéad.
-Congratulations to them both, and here are some of the highlights from their day:
+Congratulations to them both, and here are some of the highlights from their Wedding and Reception:

 It was an absolute pleasure being their Wedding photographer in Hertfordshire.
 If you have liked what you have seen, please feel free look at my other work as well.
 I would love to hear about your big day and how I can help, so contact me today!